 Once again significant deviations may indicate inconsistent structured data or worse, crawling and indexing issues holding a website back in organic search.

-All of the SEO perfomance indicators from Google Search Console allow a glimpse into how well a large site does in organic search, they rarely work for small sites that can not provide enough data to draw any actionable conclusions.
-On top of that most data available in GSC is limited to the past 90 days.
+All of the SEO performance indicators from Google Search Console allow a glimpse into how well a large site does in organic search, they rarely work for small sites that can not provide enough data to draw any actionable conclusions.

 It is important to keep in mind that while Google Search Console is an indispensable and free SEO data source it is anything but failsafe and that the data provided must be considered with a grain of salt.
 Occasional spikes, may or may not indicate an issue.